AlibabaCloudDocs/nat/intl.en-US/Enhanced NAT gateway/Upgrade a standard NAT gateway to an enhanced NAT gateway at a scheduled time.md

 |Whether NAT service plans are associated|How to upgrade|
 |----------------------------------------|--------------|
 |No NAT service plan is associated|-   Immediate upgrade: Select the standard NAT gateway that you want to upgrade and click OK.
-Then, the standard NAT gateway is immediately upgraded to an enhanced NAT gateway.
+The standard NAT gateway is immediately upgraded to an enhanced NAT gateway.
 -   Scheduled upgrade: Set the related parameters for the standard NAT gateway that you want to upgrade and click OK.
 You can select more than one standard NAT gateway if you use this method.
 A scheduled upgrade task is generated, and the standard NAT gateway is upgraded in the background at the specified time. |
 |One or more NAT service plans are associated|Scheduled upgrade: Set the related parameters for the standard NAT gateway that you want to upgrade and click OK.
 You can select more than one standard NAT gateway if you use this method.
 A scheduled upgrade task is generated, and the standard NAT gateway is upgraded in the background at the specified time. |